Anatomy of Giving

 My after work cocktail turned instantly into a lesson in event coordinating and I learned there’s no better school than the prep hour before a celebrity Blu-Tender event at the Pfister’s Blu.

 I arrived very early and witnessed an incredible transformation.
-See, I’m a part of many charity and fundraising events myself.
+See, find I’m a part of many charity and fundraising events myself.
 I’ve been on the “Who has the nametags?” end of things, the “We need a 9-volt battery, stat” side of the event and the “What do you mean our host/guest of honor/celebrity’s flight didn’t come in?” fringe of fiasco.
-Now, here I was, witnessing the breakdown and build up of an event like a fly on the wall, or maybe more like a monkey on the wall because I think my grinning and darting glances around the room at all the players and organizers weren’t too subtle.
+Now, here I was, witnessing the breakdown and build up of an event like a fly on the wall, ailment or maybe more like a monkey on the wall because I think my grinning and darting glances around the room at all the players and organizers weren’t too subtle.

 The ladies at the bar weren’t there for the autism event, they were simply sharing an after-work drink (and cholesterol numbers and worries, which I thought was perfectly acceptable as they sipped their red wine).
 The couple in the corner was enjoying the view and had bypassed the first few steps of having drink at Blu* and were easily engaging each other.
-The white-haired man in the pair talks with his hands and the story moves from wiggling fingers to double-handed expansive gestures which then incorporate his shoulders and he finishes with a head bob and a smile, dancing through one fantastic tale of gardening.
+The white-haired man in the pair talks with his hands and the story moves from wiggling fingers to double-handed expansive gestures which then incorporate his shoulders and he finishes with a head bob and a smile, purchase dancing through one fantastic tale of gardening.
 He moves on to the next topic, one hand paralyzed by the drink he holds, he executes the details with an overactive pointer finger.
 They are not there for the evening’s event.

 The next couple that walks in is.
 And the next, and the next.
 The gorgeous pair in crisp summertime looks, egging on our warm weather and full of wishful thinking, sneaks in the back and the woman, tugging at the man, strides into the middle and looks cautiously around, asking “where are people?” and immediately answers her question with an outstretched arm and a dragged-along husband as she crosses the bar to the others who are now pouring in the main entrance to the bar.